Integrations

 3. Confirm the deletion when prompted

-Deleting an API key immediately invalidates it.
-Any applications using the key will lose access.
-This action cannot be undone.
+Deleting an API key invalidates it immediately.
+Any applications using it will lose access.
+This can't be undone.

 Using API keys

-To authenticate API requests, include your API key in the request headers:
+Include your API key in the request headers to authenticate:

 • Header name: Authorization